Surgery Partners Target of Unusually Large Options Trading (NASDAQ:SGRY)

-Surgery Partners, Inc. (NASDAQ:SGRY) was the recipient of unusually large options trading activity on Monday.
-Investors acquired 6,108 call options on the company.
-This is an increase of 2,414% compared to the typical volume of 243 call options.
+Surgery Partners, Inc. (NASDAQ:SGRY) was the recipient of unusually large options trading on Tuesday.
+Traders purchased 1,025 put options on the stock.
+This represents an increase of approximately 1,637% compared to the typical daily volume of 59 put options.

-In other Surgery Partners news, Director Teresa Deluca sold 915 shares of the company’s stock in a transaction dated Friday, December 4th.
-The shares were sold at an average price of $27.75, for a total value of $25,391.25.
-Following the completion of the transaction, the director now directly owns 28,811 shares of the company’s stock, valued at approximately $799,505.25.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-2.80% of the stock is currently owned by corporate insiders.
+Surgery Partners (NASDAQ:SGRY) last announced its earnings results on Wednesday, November 4th.
+The company reported ($0.53) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.35) by ($0.18).
+The company had revenue of $496.10 million for the quarter, compared to the consensus estimate of $448.66 million.
+Surgery Partners had a negative return on equity of 3.23% and a negative net margin of 5.26%.
+Sell-side analysts anticipate that Surgery Partners will post -1.21 earnings per share for the current year.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Polar Capital LLP bought a new position in shares of Surgery Partners during the third quarter valued at about $16,136,000.
-FMR LLC acquired a new position in Surgery Partners during the 1st quarter worth approximately $6,029,000.
-WCM Investment Management LLC acquired a new position in shares of Surgery Partners during the 2nd quarter worth $5,114,000.
-Vanguard Group Inc. lifted its holdings in shares of Surgery Partners by 31.7% during the 2nd quarter.
-Vanguard Group Inc. now owns 1,759,165 shares of the company’s stock worth $20,352,000 after acquiring an additional 423,371 shares during the period.
-Finally, Point72 Asset Management L.P. acquired a new stake in shares of Surgery Partners during the second quarter worth approximately $4,758,000.
-96.96% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the company.
+C M Bidwell & Associates Ltd. boosted its position in shares of Surgery Partners by 122.8% during the 3rd quarter.
+C M Bidwell & Associates Ltd. now owns 7,710 shares of the company’s stock valued at $169,000 after acquiring an additional 4,250 shares in the last quarter.
+Trexquant Investment LP acquired a new position in shares of Surgery Partners during the third quarter worth approximately $281,000.
+Morgan Stanley lifted its position in shares of Surgery Partners by 59.7% during the third quarter.
+Morgan Stanley now owns 13,199 shares of the company’s stock worth $289,000 after purchasing an additional 4,935 shares in the last quarter.
+Aigen Investment Management LP acquired a new position in shares of Surgery Partners during the third quarter worth approximately $325,000.
+Finally, Assenagon Asset Management S.A. bought a new stake in shares of Surgery Partners during the third quarter worth approximately $431,000.
+Institutional investors and hedge funds own 96.96% of the company’s stock.

-Surgery Partners (NASDAQ:SGRY) last posted its quarterly earnings data on Wednesday, November 4th.
-The company reported ($0.53) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.35) by ($0.18).
-The firm had revenue of $496.10 million during the quarter, compared to analysts’ expectations of $448.66 million.
-Surgery Partners had a negative net margin of 5.26% and a negative return on equity of 3.23%.
-As a group, sell-side analysts anticipate that Surgery Partners will post -1.21 EPS for the current fiscal year.

-Several research firms have recently issued reports on SGRY.
-TheStreet upgraded shares of Surgery Partners from a “d+” rating to a “c-” rating in a report on Monday, September 28th.
-BidaskClub raised Surgery Partners from a “buy” rating to a “strong-buy” rating in a report on Tuesday, December 8th.
-Bank of America raised their price target on Surgery Partners from $21.50 to $25.00 and gave the stock a “buy” rating in a research report on Thursday, September 17th.
-Zacks Investment Research downgraded Surgery Partners from a “hold” rating to a “strong sell” rating in a research report on Wednesday, November 18th.
-Finally, Benchmark boosted their price target on Surgery Partners from $23.00 to $28.00 and gave the company a “buy” rating in a research note on Thursday, September 17th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the stock.
-Surgery Partners currently has a consensus rating of “Buy” and a consensus target price of $26.06.
+SGRY has been the topic of a number of research reports.
+Smith Barney Citigroup upped their target price on Surgery Partners from $28.00 to $35.00 and gave the company a “buy” rating in a report on Thursday, December 10th.
+Benchmark upped their target price on Surgery Partners from $23.00 to $28.00 and gave the company a “buy” rating in a report on Thursday, September 17th.
+Bank of America upped their target price on Surgery Partners from $21.50 to $25.00 and gave the company a “buy” rating in a report on Thursday, September 17th.
+TheStreet upgraded Surgery Partners from a “d+” rating to a “c-” rating in a report on Monday, September 28th.
+Finally, BidaskClub upgraded Surgery Partners from a “buy” rating to a “strong-buy” rating in a report on Tuesday, December 8th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus price target of $26.06.

 Surgery Partners, Inc, through its subsidiaries, owns and operates a network of surgical facilities and related services in the United States.
 The company operates through three segments: Surgical Facility Services, Ancillary Services, and Optical Services.
 Its surgical facilities comprise ambulatory surgery centers and surgical hospitals that offer non-emergency surgical procedures in various specialties, including gastroenterology, general surgery, ophthalmology, orthopedics, and pain management.